 - Insomnia – Many (but not all) patients with adrenal fatigue often have trouble falling asleep or staying asleep.
 This often manifests as a difficulty in falling asleep and getting into deep REM sleep throughout the night.

-- Low thyroid symptoms (more on that below) - There is often overlap between adrenal fatigue symptoms and low thyroid symptoms.
+- Low thyroid symptoms (more on that below) – There is often an overlap between adrenal fatigue symptoms and low thyroid symptoms.

 - Anxiety (but sometimes depression) – Anxiety is a common symptom of adrenal fatigue but some people can experience depression as well or both depression and anxiety.

 - Weakened immune system – Are you catching every cold that you come into contact with?
 Cortisol and adrenal problems weaken your immune system and make you more susceptible to infections and illnesses.

 - Decreased sex drive and libido – Is your sex drive lower than it should be?
 Constant stress and cortisol problems lead to reduced sex drive.

 - Inability to handle stress – Do you feel like your body is going to break if you add just one more thing to your plate, big or small?
 People with adrenal fatigue often have a hard time handling stressful situations because their body is at capacity.